siyuan-note/siyuan/README.md

   * [Obsidian - A second brain, for you, forever.](https://obsidian.md/)
   * [Logseq - A privacy-first, open-source knowledge base](https://logseq.com/)
-* After all the above recommendations have been tried, try SiYuan again

 ### How does SiYuan store data?